Ponkhy/Piptector/README.md

 3. Copy the source code
 4. Open Tampermonkey and click the "Create a new script..." button
 5. Paste the code into the script window and click File -> Save

+## Configuration
+Inside of the script at **line 16** you can add or remove keywords that should be highlighted.